prassr/gnu-linux-commands/Week_2/Lecture1.md

 cp: -r not specified; omitting directory 'mydir'
 ~$ cp -r mydir mydir2
 ```
-	- Note that most commands tell you what to do.
+* Note that most commands tell you what to do.
-	- To take home, recursion is not assumed for ` cp `.
+* To take home, recursion is not assumed for ` cp `.

 * Let's check for ` mv `
 ```terminal
 ~$ mv mydir mydir3
 ```
-	- As you can see no error is generated.
+* As you can see no error is generated.
-	- that means ` mydir ` is successfully renamed as ` mydir3 `
+* That means ` mydir ` is successfully renamed as ` mydir3 `

 # Links
 ## ` ln `